 - A consultant who specializes in sales/marketing alignment can also offer training and internal workshops to help everyone see the value in this new paradigm and learn best practices.

 Digital Marketing, Data and Operations

-In the last several years data, technology and marketing operations have played a larger role for many B2B companies to attract and nurture leads.
-This may inform the possibility for a different organizational structure that supports a data- and technology-driven strategy.
+Data, technology, and marketing operations play a larger role for many B2B companies to attract and nurture leads.
+This may inform a different organizational structure that supports a data- and technology-driven strategy.

-- A consultant can be helpful if this is new territory—there are many experts who can offer general advice to get you on the right track and/or help you redesign your organizational structure and roadmap towards this paradigm.
+- A consultant can be helpful if this is new territory – there are many experts who can offer general advice to get you on the right track or help you redesign your organizational structure and roadmap.

 - Once done, you may need to invest in permanent worker bees and specialists for the tactical and technical day-to-day.
 And…

-These things may be on your mind given content can be an important tool to engage buyers throughout their journey (which in B2B is rarely linear).
-But to do it right is a lot of work and requires varying levels of competency and skill.
+These things may be on your mind given that content can be an important tool to engage buyers throughout their journey (which in B2B is rarely linear).
+But to do it right is a lot of work, and requires varying levels of competency and skill.

 - You may consider using internal staff to develop a content strategy and topic ideas, and provide subject matter expertise on a potential story or technical aspect, while also…

-- Using outsourced partners to come up with creative ideas for design, production and delivery (e.g. video, Infographics, eBooks, etc.) within campaigns.
+- Using outsourced partners to come up with creative ideas for design, production, and delivery (e.g., videos, Infographics, eBooks, etc.) within campaigns.